bynr/docker-python-template/README.md

 **Objective** :dart:
 * A vscode environment for development & analytics with python, all using the [remote-container feature](https://code.visualstudio.com/docs/remote/containers)
-    * Run a development workflow (build, edit, run, debug)
+    * Run a development workflow (build, edit, run, test, debug)
     * Run an interactive workflow (suited for analytics)
         * Run a jupyter notebook inside the devcontainer
         * Run a python interactive window
         * Run a jupyter notebook connected to a remote jupyter server

 **How-to** :book:

-_All steps below are inside the devcontainer._

 * :hammer: **Build** the remote container
     * Clone and open this repository with vscode